verena-yacoub/SDCND-P5/README.md

 Pixels per cell=8
 Cells per bloack =2
 Colorspace= YUV
 Channels= ALL
 ![alt text][image1]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-In the following table all classifiers tried are grouped with their validation accuracy and comments
+In the following table all classifiers tried are grouped with their prediction accuracy

 |Color space| 	Channels | HOG orientations|	Pixels per cell|	Cells per block|	Accuracy|
 |:----------:|:-----------:|:--------------:|:--------------:|:---------|:---------:|